-The purpose of this policy is to provide members of this department with guidelines for investigating the acquisition, possession, transportation, delivery, production, or use of marijuana under Oregon's Oregon's Medical marijuana laws (ORS 475B 475C.785 770 et seq.).
+The purpose of this policy is to provide members of this department with guidelines for investigating the acquisition, possession, transportation, delivery, production, or use of marijuana under Oregon's medical marijuana laws (ORS 475C.770 et seq.).

 This policy is not intended to address laws and regulations related to recreational use of marijuana.